 Swept-source Fourier-domain OCT (Casia SS-1000, Tomey Corp) showed unusual peripheral corneal steepening of the right cornea of unclear etiology, given that pachymetry values were within physiologic limits.
 We cannot completely rule out early keratoconus or pellucid marginal degeneration, but circular cuts performed in the midperiphery of the cornea to correct preexisting astigmatism may explain this finding (Table 1).

-The patient was consented about the risks and benefits associated with the surgical procedure, signed an informed consent, and underwent FLACS with the LenSx (Alcon, Fort Worth, TX) laser system (2.30 software) in the right eye.
+The patient was informed of the risks and benefits associated with the surgical procedure, signed an informed consent, and underwent FLACS with the LenSx (Alcon, Fort Worth, TX) laser system (2.30 software) in the right eye.

 The main stages in the procedure are recorded in Video 1.
 The first step was performed with the femtosecond laser installed in the operating room.
 Conventional femtosecond laser settings were used: anterior capsulotomy diameter 4.8 mm (incision depth 640 µm, pulse energy 5 µJ, tangential spot separation 4 μm, layer separation 4 μm), and lens fragmentation diameter 4.8 mm (incision depth 3956 μm, pulse energy 10 μJ, tangential spot separation 7 µm, layer separation 7 μm).
 Three radial cuts were adjusted for lens fragmentation.
 Three-plane primary corneal tunnel incision (pulse energy 5 μJ, spot separation 4 μm, layer separation 4 μm, incision position 110°, incision width 2.4 mm, desired tunnel length 1700 μm) and two additional incisions were programmed (incisions width 1.5 mm, incisions position 15° and 173°, resp.).
 After docking, integrated three dimensional (3-D) spectral domain optical coherence tomography (SD-OCT) was activated to visualize the anterior segment of the eye in the usual manner.
 An interrupted image of the capsular-lens complex was seen (Figure 2A).
 Using manual adjustments, the marker for anterior capsulotomy was centered according to the limbus on the laser system screen.
 Capsulotomy and lens fragmentation were performed (Figure 2B) followed by creation of the main and two additional clear corneal incisions (CCIs).
 Trapped cavitation gas was observed under the PC pIOL (Figure 2C).